Local favourites and hidden gems

 Step back in time at Fernhill Estate

 Step back in time with a visit to the historic Fernhill Estate.
 Recently acquired by the NSW Government, exciting plans are currently being developed for the preservation and future use of the Estate.
-Enjoy an early look at the stunning property, via a 2.6km walking trail between 10 am -12.30 pm and 1 pm - 4 pm on weekends.
+Enjoy an early look at the stunning property, via a 2.6km walking trail between on Sundays 10 am -12.30 pm and 1 pm - 4 pm.
 The walk takes in Fernhill Estate's green setting, and the exterior of the property’s historic homestead.
 Visitor restrictions apply and bookings are essential, click here for details.

 Settle in for a dinner to remember in Mulgoa